Skip to main content

 (148) The cost of democracy in Nigeria: A brief take

 By Muhsin Ibrahim Hon.
 Alhassan Ado Doguwa, Majority Leader of the House of Representatives of Nigeria, recently claimed he needed ₦70m for his re-election expenses, perhaps on the election day alone, citing a law that grants him this.
 One wonders how much gubernatorial and presidential candidates need to cover their own re/election expenses.
 Do you also remember or, better, imagine how much they must have spent purchasing their nomination forms, paying delegates during primary elections and running campaigns in their constituencies before the election day?
 I remember what Amina J Mohammed, the Deputy Secretary-General of the UN, once said during a virtual lecture on democracy.
 She lamented that we all believe in democracy.
 However, the model for democracy challenges us.
-It's short-termed, it's costly, and it's very corrupt.
+It’s short-term, costly, and highly corrupt.
 Moreover, INEC plans to spend ₦305 billion for the 2023 elections.
-I am sure INEC will ask for more money because of IPOB's attacks on its offices
+I am sure INEC will ask for more money because IPOB attacks its offices in the South-East and ot...

 (147): Dear Arewa Youth, Learn English

 I initially posted this on Facebook.
-I believe it should be here for other people outside Facebook.
+It should be here for other people outside Facebook.
 Enjoy!
-We must address this weak argument that no country develops using a foreign language.
-Frankly, it is doing more harm than good to us.
-So many people bring it up as their reason to not learn English or respect this essential language entirely.
-Eventually, many people miss several opportunities within and, especially, outside Nigeria due to their lack of English language skills.
+We must address the weak argument that no country develops using a foreign language.
+Frankly, it does more harm than good to us.
+So many people cite it as a reason not to learn English or to dismiss this essential language.
+As a result, many miss opportunities, both within and especially outside Nigeria, due to limited English-language skills.
 Nigeria was colonised.
-Like many other former colonies, Nigeria is a multilingual country.
-However, unlike Europe (Germans speak German; French people speak French; Italians have Italian, etc.), most former colonies comprise speakers of several languages, making it challenging to elevate one above others without others crying for discrimination, marginalisation, etc. I know that Tanzania, among a few others, succeeds with Swahili. :) The last time I checked, India had more English speakers than the United
+Like many other former colonies, it is a multilingual country.
+However, unlike Europe (where Germans speak German, French people speak French, Italians speak Italian, etc.), most former colonies comprise speakers of multiple languages, making it challenging to elevate one above the others without others objecting to discrimination and marginalisation.
+I know that Tanzania, among a few others, succeeds with Swahili.
+The last time I checked, India had more English speakers than the United States.
+E...